tinkercademy-bootcamp/chat-project-haxxxil/exercise-5/README.md

 - When would you want to see something before you touch it?
   - If you are trying to change some code, it would be better to read and understand the code before trying to change it.
 - When would you want to touch something before you see it?
+  - If you are using some external library, in most cases you just want to work with it and read more about it only when some unexpected issues come up.